BarRaiser

 4. Assessment test

-The next step in the selection process is an assessment test.
+The next step in the selection process of employee is an assessment test.
 This test is designed to evaluate the skills and abilities of the candidates.
 It can be a written test, an oral test, or a practical test.
-The assessment test helps the employer identify the candidates who are best suited for the job.
+The assessment test helps the employer identify candidates best suited for the job.

 5. Interview